 The soldering process produces fumes.
-Use a smoke absorber or solder in a well-ventilated area.
-Smoke absorber absorbs most of the smoke from the flux and cleans the air.
+Use a smoke extractor (also known as a smoke absorber) or solder in a well-ventilated area.
+A smoke absorber absorbs most of the smoke from the flux and cleans the air.
 The smoke absorber consists of a fan and a black carbon filter.
 In any case, avoid inhaling the smoke.

-Keep flammable liquids and materials away from the work area.
+Flammable liquids and materials should be kept away from the working area.
 Rosin flux is flammable since alcohol is used as a solvent in the flux.

-Soldering iron is HOT.
-Never touch the tip of the soldering iron
+Don’t touch the tip of the soldering iron since it is very hot.

-Never set your hot soldering iron down on anything other than a soldering iron stand
+Don’t place hot soldering iron down on the workbench or anything other than an iron holder

 Never solder any circuit that is connected to power.
-If it plugs into a wall unplug it before soldering.
+If it is plugged into a wall unplug it before soldering..